 Onalee Smith: Welcome to HMH Learning Moments.
-I'm Onalee, and for today's Teachers in America episode host Rose Else-Mitchell, HMH's Chief Learning Officer, sits down with Brittany Mamphey who teaches fifth-grade reading language arts at Mt.
+I'm Onalee, and for today's Teachers in America episode host Rose Else-Mitchell, [an educator and learning scientist], sits down with Brittany Mamphey who teaches fifth-grade reading language arts at Mt.
 Healthy North Elementary School in Cincinnati, Ohio.
 Brittany teaches in an urban setting where [teacher] turnover is high, but today you'll hear what keeps her coming back to the classroom.
 Now let's turn it over to Brittany and Rose.

 Rose Else-Mitchell: Let me start with why teaching?
 Why did you go into teaching?